A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: Summary

-In this paper, we have developed a model extending the SM by incorporating three right-handed neutrinos, three chiral fermions, and a complex scalar field, all governed by a spontaneously broken $Z_4$ symmetry.
-Through this framework, we try to demonstrate that a relatively simple extension of the SM, underpinned by the discrete symmetry and the inverse seesaw mechanism, can robustly account for both the neutrino mass and the origin of DM, thereby providing a unified framework that addresses two of the most pressing puzzles in contemporary particle physics and cosmology.
+In this paper, we have presented a minimal extension of the SM that simultaneously addresses two fundamental problems in modern physics, the origin of neutrino masses and the nature of DM.
+The model introduces three right-handed neutrinos, three chiral fermions, and a complex scalar field, all governed by a spontaneously broken $Z_4$ symmetry.
+This framework tries to demonstrate how discrete symmetries and the inverse seesaw mechanism can provide a unified explanation for both phenomena while maintaining theoretical consistency and phenomenological viability.

-Employing the inverse seesaw mechanism, our model naturally generates small neutrino masses through a double suppression involving the heavy mass scale of the right-handed neutrinos and the inherently small Majorana mass terms of the singlet fermions $\chi_i$.
-The introduction of the $S_3$ flavor symmetry further constrains the Yukawa couplings, leading to a predictive structure for the lepton mixing matrix.
-Notably, the model yields specific values for the neutrino mixing angles that are close to the current experimental constraints, alongside an undetermined CP-violating phase.
-While these predictions exhibit qualitative agreement with current neutrino oscillation data, further refinements of are necessary to achieve precise quantitative alignment.
+Within the inverse seesaw mechanism, the presented model naturally produces small neutrino masses through a double suppression from both the heavy neutrino mass scale ($m_N$) and the small Majorana mass terms ($\mu, \mu'$).
+The incorporation of $S_3$ flavor symmetry constrains the Yukawa sector, leading to predictive structures in the neutrino mass matrix that successfully reproduce all observed mixing angles within their $3\sigma$ experimental ranges.
+The model indicates a CP-violating phase $\delta_{\rm CP}\approx\pi$.
+These correlations and specific predictions will be testable in next-generation neutrino experiments, providing a connection between the high-scale symmetry breaking and the measured neutrino parameters.

-On the DM side, the model introduces the fermion $\chi$ as a viable DM candidate stabilized by the residual $Z_2$ symmetry after the spontaneous breaking of $Z_4$.
-The freeze-in mechanism is realized through the feeble interactions of $\chi$ with the other particles, predominantly facilitated by the decay and scattering processes involving the heavy singlet fermions $N_i$.
-Detailed phenomenological analyses reveal that the model accommodates the observed relic density of DM within a plausible parameter space, characterized by appropriate choices of the couplings $\lambda$, $\lambda^\prime$, and the masses of the singlet fermions.
-Furthermore, the interplay between the heavy neutrino masses and the DM mass is mapped out, demonstrating that the model not only aligns with neutrino oscillation parameters but also naturally satisfies cosmological constraints on DM abundance.
+The residual $Z_2$ symmetry from $Z_4$ breaking stabilizes the fermionic DM candidate $\chi$.
+Its relic abundance is generated through freeze-in mechanisms involving decays ($N_i \to \chi h/\phi$) and scattering processes ($\bar{\nu}N \to \chi\bar{\chi}^c$, etc.).
+Our systematic phenomenological study identifies viable parameter spaces where the observed DM density emerges naturally from feeble couplings ($\lambda,\lambda' \sim 10^{-12}$) and TeV-scale masses.
+Furthermore, the interplay between the heavy neutrino masses and the DM mass is mapped out, demonstrating that the model not only aligns with neutrino oscillation parameters but also naturally satisfies cosmological constraints on the DM abundance.